-Will I have milk as soon as my baby is born?
+Will I have milk as soon as my baby's born?

-Yes.
-Although your breasts may feel soft, you are already making colostrum, your first milk.

-This special first milk is thick and yellow.
+- Yes.
+Although your breasts are soft, you are already making small amounts of colostrum. - This special first milk is thick and yellow.
 It helps your baby learn to suck and swallow and is all she needs for now.

-Even though you may only have small amounts of this first milk, colostrum has protein, vitamins, and lots of antibodies that protect your baby from getting sick.
+Colostrum has protein, vitamins and lots of antibodies that protect your baby from getting sick.